mvvugt/repro-clus/README.md

 ## Dependencies

-It is recommended to use this project in R version 4.0.2 (2020-06-22) -- "Taking Off Again" as it was developed and tested in this setting.
+It is recommended to use this project in _R version 4.0.2 (2020-06-22) -- "Taking Off Again"_ as it was developed and tested in this setting.\
-Furthermore, everything is performed on a MacOS Catalina 10.15.6, but theoretically everything should also work on any other system.
+Furthermore, everything is performed on a _MacOS Catalina 10.15.6_, but theoretically everything should also work on any other system. \
 Shortly, the system and program versions:

-R version 4.0.2 (2020-06-22)
+R version 4.0.2 (2020-06-22)\
-Platform: x86_64-apple-darwin17.0 (64-bit)
+Platform: x86_64-apple-darwin17.0 (64-bit)\
-Running under: macOS Catalina 10.15.6
+Running under: macOS Catalina 10.15.6\

 In the beginning of the script, all required packages are downloaded and loaded automatically.
 However, to control for different versions, the required packages and their versions are listed here as well (obtained from using the function `sessionInfo()`):